-We are working with Braemar Community Limited to develop community owned affordable housing for social rent in the village that will help meet local housing needs.
-This follows a 2019 feasibility study for Braemar Community Ltd by RHS and Sam Foster Architects who worked closely with the community to show it was possible to provide up to 16 homes on the site – an increase of five on a previous, unrealised planning permission
+We are working with Braemar Community Limited to develop community-owned affordable housing for mid-market rent that will help meet local housing need.
+This follows a 2019 feasibility study for Braemar Community Ltd by RHS and Sam Foster Architects, who worked closely with the community to show it was possible to provide up to 16 homes on the site – an increase of five on a previous, unrealised planning permission

-Over the course of 2020 Rural Housing Scotland will be working closely with Braemar Community Ltd to secure the land, obtain funding and develop the design proposals for the project in more detail so that construction work can begin in 2021.
-Residents and businesses are being regularly kept up to date with progress through leaflet drops and articles in the local press.
-To make sure these views are clearly heard we plan to hold ‘virtual village hall’ sessions while restrictions on movement remain in place.
+Since then Rural Housing Scotland has been working closely with Braemar Community Ltd and the project steering group to secure the land, obtain funding and develop the design proposals for the project in more detail.
+Residents and businesses are being regularly kept up to date with progress through leaflet drops and articles in the local press and were invited to a covid-compliant drop-in session at the village in late 2020 to view proposed plans and provide feedback.

-Our work has included a housing needs study, community engagement events, a financial appraisal and consultation with local business.
-An application has been made to the Scottish Government’s Rural Housing Fund and it is anticipated that mortgage finance will be provided by the Ecology Building Society.
+An application has been made to the Scottish Government’s Rural Housing Fund and it is anticipated that mortgage finance will be provided by an ethical lender such as the Ecology Building Society or Triodos.
 The project has also received significant financial and project support from Cairngorms National Park Authority and Scottish Land Fund.

-In June 2020 Braemar Community Ltd (BCL) were awarded two small grants to help progress the Kindrochit Court affordable housing project.
+In June 2020, Braemar Community Ltd (BCL) was awarded two small grants to help progress the Kindrochit Court affordable housing project.
 This includes a donation from Marr Area Partnership for funding towards ongoing community consultation work and an additional amount from Marr Area Committee to help build on the feasibility we carried out for the community in 2019.